wiktorrudzki/Travels/README.md

 - 6 users, where everyone's password is: Qwerty1!
 - 1 main user whose email is user@example.com
-- main user is added to all of the trips and he is the owner of all of them except one called "Niespodzianka"
+- main user is added to all of the trips and he is the owner of all of them except two: "Niespodzianka" and "Londyn + Brighton + Edynburg"
 - 1 user called "Do dodania QR CODE" is not added to any trip
 - 6 trips and few events added to almost each of them